 Emails with a bunch of typos or grammatical mistakes, or that come from a weird-looking address, should raise some suspicion.
 Scare tactics and “better act now” types of messaging are also a red flag.
 As a general rule, don’t open or click links in emails with these characteristics.

-You should never give out your full bank details over email.
+You should never give out your full Social Security number (SSN) or bank details over email.
 Be skeptical any time you’re asked to do this, as reputable sources will have you go through a secure portal.
+If you give your SSN over the phone, make sure you’re the one who initiated the call.

-Before you enter your identify information or bank information into any website form, make sure it’s a trusted, verified site.
+Before you enter your Social Security number or bank information into any website form, make sure it’s a trusted, verified site.
 When in doubt about a Square link, reach out to us for confirmation that the link is secure, or open a new browser and go directly to www.squareup.com/login.

 Strong passwords are key.
 But as iron-clad as your logins may be, you shouldn’t be using the same one for all email, bank, business, and other accounts, and it’s a good habit to change your passwords every so often.